J0NTrollston/ADC-and-DAC-Design/DAC_Design/README.md

-# ADC-and-DAC-Design
-This repository will be for logging my implementation of types of ADCs and DACs

-## By Brandon Ramos
+# (Not yet implemented) Implementation of a Digital-to-Analog Converter (DAC) using discrete components and Integrated Circuits (IC)

 ## Table of Contents
 1. [Objectives or Purpose](#objectives-or-purpose)